At Last the Secrets of Installment Contracts Fully Revealed

 A secrets of instalment contract is a contract for the sale of land, and where applicable, including improvements (that is, the house etc) which provides that:

-- the Buyer is not entitled to receive a conveyance of the land until the final installment has been paid.
+- The Buyer is not entitled to receive a conveyance of the land until the final installments has been paid.

 Installment Contracts for the purchase of houses in Queensland require diligent technical skill that can only be obtained from experience.